 I love making wreaths for different seasons, especially winter and Christmas!
-See how I used a simple, gold macrame ring to make a DIY gold and white winter wreath!
+See how I used a simple, gold macrame ring to make a DIY winter wreath in gold and white!

 After making the gold ring fall wreath and absolutely loving it, I decided to use a gold macrame ring as a base again for a fun winter wreath.
 And I say winter because I don’t think it solely fits into the “Christmas” theme.
 This wreath is going to be up allllll winter.

 Related Reading: Check out these other winter wreath ideas for more inspiration!

 This was the fall’s wreath:

 Since I wanted the wreath to be used all winter long, I didn’t want it to look traditional.
 So, I didn’t want to use red flowers and pine cones, and pine garlands.
 If that makes sense.
 Not that there’s anything wrong with that.
 It just looks very “Christmasy”.